-First, let’s recall that we simply can’t repent by ourselves.
-The intention of man’s heart is evil continually (Gen 6:5) and there is none who seeks God (Rom 3:11) since all have turned aside from our God-given purpose (Rom 3:12), which is to glorify God and enjoy Him forever.
-This sin is built into our flesh, or our nature as human beings.
+The intention of man’s heart is evil continually (Gen 6:5), and there is none who seeks God (Rom 3:11) since all have turned aside from our God-given purpose (Rom 3:12), which is to glorify God and enjoy Him forever.
+This sin is a result of the corruption of our flesh or our nature as human beings.
 Therefore we’re in a dilemma.
-We sin, and we can’t help it due to the corruption of our heart (Jer 17:9).
-Yet, God commands all people everywhere to repent (Acts 17:30), by which he means to turn away from evil.
+We sin, and we can’t help it due to the corruption of our heart (Jer 17:9) — yet, God commands all people everywhere to repent (Acts 17:30), by which he means to turn away from evil.

-We simply can’t do this by ourselves.
-Why?
-The Bible describes us as spiritually dead (Eph 2:1).
+This corruption is the reason the Bible describes us as spiritually dead (Eph 2:1).
 Dead people cannot act.
 They are simply unable to do so.
-They lack the life that is required.
-Hence the Lord must quicken or regenerate us to make us alive.
-God has to give us a new life in order for repentance to occur (Eph 2:4, Titus 3:5).
-When God makes us alive, the old ways are gone and we are a totally new quality of being (2 Cor 5:17).
+To act requires life, and dead people don’t have life and therefore can’t act.
+For this reason, the Lord must quicken or regenerate us to make us alive.
+God has to give us a new life for repentance to occur (Eph 2:4, Titus 3:5).
+But, when God does make us alive, the old ways can be put off because we are an entirely new kind or quality of being (2 Cor 5:17).

 1. The Lord gives repentance

-True repentance is presented in the Bible as a work of God.
-In fact, repentance is a gift of God.
+The Bible presents repentance is a gift of God.
 In 2 Tim 2:24, Paul explains that the Lord’s slave is not to be quarrelsome, but is to “be kind to all, able to teach, patient when wronged, with gentleness correcting those who are opposition.”
 Why this emphasis (particularly patience and gently correcting)?
 He continues, “If perhaps God may grant them repentance, leading the the knowledge of the truth and they may come to their senses, and escape from the snare of the devil…” There is a lot packed into this passage, but the key thing to see here is that God grants repentance.
 Repentance isn’t merely something we do, but something God gives.

-Even if you have the indwelling Holy Spirit, that doesn’t mean that your sanctification is a simple matter of following three steps.
 Repentance, even for the believer remains a work of God.
-This is why Paul told the Philippians to “work out your salvation with fear and trembling, for it is God who is at work in you, both to will and to work for His good pleasure” (Phil 2:12-13).
-This verse explains that it is God working and willing change in you, therefore our work, which includes everything about the way we live, is to be done with fear and trembling.
-Why?
-We can’t initiate repentance and change, but we can stop it.
+But, It is also a work that we participate in as believers.
+We are to “work out our salvation with fear and trembling, for it is God who is at work in you, both to will and to work for His good pleasure” (Phil 2:12-13).
+This verse explains that it is God working and willing change in us.
+Paul assumes we are working and exhorts us to do this work with fear and trembling because, while we can’t initiate repentance and change, we can stop it.
 I don’t know about you, but standing in the way of what the Lord wants to work in my soul doesn’t sound like a path to prosperity.